AshutoshanandSinha/WordsCount/README.txt

 The file structure is as follows:

 main.py
-    - Main wrapper function for the other functions.
+    - Main wrapper function for parsing and data structures.
+    Times the run time of the program.

 max_heap.py
-    - MaxHeap class creates a max heap that takes in key:value pairs.
+    - Class to create a max heap that stores dictionary items or other key value pairs.
+Designed to be used with WordCountDict() class.

 word_count.py
+    - Class to parse text file and store parsed data as a collection.

+word_count_dict.py
-    - Class to process on text file and return the top k frequent words WITHOUT ANY THREADING OR MULTIPROCESSING
+    - Class to parse text file and store parsed data as a dictionary.

 .gitignore
     - .gitignore file for excluding anything from the repo.